Andriyan17/Andriyan17/README.md

 Fullstack Web Developer
 -----------------------

-I'm a College Student and i'ev been learn code during 5 month
+I'm a College Student and i'ev been learn code

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [andrginting17@gmail.com](mailto:andrginting17@gmail.com)